Lithium UPS · Architecture & Deployment Guide

 Form factor

-LiFePO₄ energy density enables form factors that lead acid cannot achieve — UPS systems that fit behind kiosk displays, mount on DIN rails inside control panels, or fit in shallow cabinets where standard UPS depth won’t work.
-For standard rack and tower installations, both chemistries are available in comparable form factors.
+Lithium energy density enables form factors lead-acid cannot — UPS that fit behind kiosk displays, on DIN rails inside control panels, or in shallow cabinets.
+For standard rack and tower, both chemistries are comparable.

 Single-phase lithium products →